Ricotta Cavatelli

 Comparison of cavatelli made with a pasta board and a fork on a floured surface

-Ricotta Cavatelli Pasta Recipe FAQ
+Cavatelli Pasta Recipe FAQs

 What’s the difference between gnocchi and cavatelli?